Things to Do in Rogers, Arkansas – A Complete Travel and Dining Guide

 Hours: Sunday 12pm-7pm, Wednesday-Saturday 5pm-8pm, Closed Monday & Tuesday

-Over the years Mirabella’s Table has changed their menu up quite a bit from having a traditional menu, family-style options, and now they offer a more upscale all-you-can-eat approach with a variety of small plates.
+Over the years Mirabella’s Table has changed its menu up quite a bit from having a traditional menu, to family-style options, and now they offer a more upscale all-you-can-eat approach with a variety of small plates.
 If you aren’t in the mood for a lot of food you can order just a few small plates without the all-you-can-eat option too!
 We’ve also heard great things about their brunch although we have yet to dine with them outside of lunch and dinner.

 Location: 4200 S 48th St #10, Rogers // MAP

 READ MORE: The Best Restaurants in Northwest Arkansas